anathema/anathema.github.com/contact.md

 ## External Boards

 The project is also discussed in several external boards.
-The team mostly frequents the [White Wolf Exalted board](http://forums.white-wolf.com/default.aspx?g=topics&f=17).
+The team mostly frequents the [Onyx Path Exalted board](http://forum.theonyxpath.com/forum/main-category/exalted).

 ## Bugs & Features